-Windows, external doors and joinery Repair category 2 Notes Windows and doors were not all fully opened or tested however some items of wear and tear were visible and one or two units have been siliconed shut.
+Windows, external doors and joinery

+Repair category 2

+Notes Windows and doors were not all fully opened or tested however some items of wear and tear including broken handles were visible.
 Some double glazed units are defective having failed and allowed condensation to form between the panes.
 Repairs or replacement of units and/or components may be required.
-Evidence of decay/weathering was noted to areas of external joinery which will require repair.
-Soffit boarding may contain materials with an asbestos content.
-These have not been tested and we have not carried out an asbestos survey on the property however these materials should be handled by a competent contractor only.
-Asbestos waste can be costly to dispose of.
+Evidence of decay was noted to areas of external joinery which will deteriorate if left unattended.